-As required under the guidelines provided by the Public Sector Employer's Council, the table below outlines the total compensation earned by the General Manager and applicable executives for the fiscal year ending on March 31, 2015.
-The General Manager of the Liquor Distribution Branch reports directly to the Minister of Justice.
+As required under the guidelines provided by the Public Sector Employer's Council, the table below outlines the total compensation earned by the General Manager and applicable executives for the fiscal year ending on March 31, 2016.
+The General Manager of the Liquor Distribution Branch reports directly to the Minister of Small Business, Red Tape Reduction & Minister Responsible for the Liquor Distribution Branch.